mrdarylguy/3-body-problem/README.md

-# 3_body_problem
+# 3-body-problem
--A repo for 3 body simulations in Physics
+- A repo for 3 body simulations in Physics